 The Takeaway A.K.A.
 Some Brief Advice

 Reviewers: For those of us who do still feel guilty, let’s try to stop feeling that way.
 When we accept review copies, it’s inevitable that we will sometimes have to write reviews for books we dislike.
-Write your reviews as respectfully as you can while still being honest and make sure you actually talk about what specific things you liked and disliked about the book, and then the reviews will still be beneficial.
+Personally, I try to write my reviews as respectfully as I can while still being honest, and I make sure I talk about what specific things I disliked about the book.
+I also try to find some positive things to mention as well.

 Authors: Remember that books are judged subjectively, and not every book is for every person.
-We all have our preferences and opinions, and it doesn’t mean your book is bad just because one person didn’t like it.
+We all have our preferences and opinions, and it doesn’t mean your book is bad just because someone didn’t like it.
 Their negative review can still be a good thing for you.
 And please don’t comment on negative reviews unless you want to make yourself look bad and lose potential readers.
-In fact, you don’t even have to read negative reviews if they upset you too much.
-(And I just want to give a quick shout-out to those authors out there who are in fact appreciative or at least accepting of negative reviews!)
+In fact, you don’t even have to read negative reviews, or any reviews, if you don’t want to!

 Fans: Don’t downvote or bully or leave rude comments for another reader just because they have a different opinion.
 You’re not going to change their opinion because they still like what they like.
 You’re only hurting the author by scaring off more potential readers.